Mining: Mine development and life cycle

-To gain access to the mineral deposit within an area it is often necessary to mine through or remove waste material which is not of immediate interest to the miner.
+To gain access to the mineral deposit within an area, it is often necessary to mine through or remove waste material, which is not of immediate interest to the miner.
 The total movement of ore and waste constitutes the mining process.
-Often more waste than ore is mined during the life of a mine, depending on the nature and location of the ore body.
-Waste removal and placement is a major cost to the mining operator, so a detailed characterization of the waste material forms an essential part of the geological exploration program for a mining operation.
+Often, more waste than ore is mined during the life of a mine, depending on the nature and location of the ore body.
+Waste removal and placement are major costs to the mining operator, so a detailed characterization of the waste material forms an essential part of the geological exploration program for a mining operation.

-Once the analysis determines a given ore body is worth recovering, development begins to create access to the ore body.
+Once the analysis determines that a given ore body is worth recovering, development begins to provide access to it.
 The mine buildings and processing plants are built, and any necessary equipment is obtained.
 The operation of the mine to recover the ore begins and continues as long as the company operating the mine finds it economical to do so.
 Once all the ore that the mine can produce profitably is recovered, reclamation can begin, to make the land used by the mine suitable for future use.

 Technical and economic challenges notwithstanding, successful mine development must also address human factors.
-Working conditions are paramount to success, especially with regard to exposures to dusts, radiation, noise, explosives hazards, and vibration, as well as illumination standards.
-Mining today increasingly must address environmental and community impacts, including psychological and sociological dimensions.
-Thus, mining educator Frank T. M. White (1909–1971), broadened the focus to the "total environment of mining", including reference to community development around mining, and how mining is portrayed to an urban society, which depends on the industry, although seemingly unaware of this dependency.
-He stated, "[I]n the past, mining engineers have not been called upon to study the psychological, sociological and personal problems of their own industry – aspects that nowadays are assuming tremendous importance.
+Working conditions are important to success, especially with respect to exposure to dust, radiation, noise, explosive hazards, and vibration, as well as illumination standards.
+Mining must increasingly address environmental and community impacts, including psychological and sociological dimensions.
+Thus, mining educator Frank T. M. White (1909–1971) broadened the focus to the "total environment of mining", including reference to community development around mining, and how mining is portrayed to an urban society, which depends on the industry, although seemingly unaware of this dependency.
+He stated, "[I]n the past, mining engineers have not been called upon to study the psychological, sociological, and personal problems of their own industry – aspects that nowadays are assuming tremendous importance.
 The mining engineer must rapidly expand his knowledge and his influence into these newer fields."